Your business website is the key component of your online presence and for that reason, it has to be synchronized with your brand identity.

 Visual branding will help you to positively influence how your audience perceives you.
 For instance, if people visiting your site see photos of your smiling employees, they will probably perceive you as a brand that cares for employee happiness.

 Visual clues are the quickest and most efficient way to paint a picture of who you are and what you stand for.
-When people visit your website, they should immediately figure out whether you’re playful, fancy, feminine authoritative, etc. from your photos, color choices, font size, and the overall mood of your design.
+When people visit your website, they should immediately figure out whether you’re playful, fancy, feminine authoritative, etc. from your photos, color choices, font size, and the overall mood of your graphic design choices.
 This, on the other hand, will determine how they will feel about your brand.

 Fortunately, creating a website or creating an ecommmerce website that matches your brand identity isn’t so difficult.